space-concordia-robotics/robotics-prototype/lidar/README.md

 ## lidar

-### Current Tasks
+### Current Tasks (phase 3)

+Sprint 1:
+~~- Get basic measurements out of LIDAR (using Arduino)~~
-- Run a test of current LIDAR camera
+- Assess accuracy of LIDAR readings compared to expected accuracy

-- Test using previous teams code, generate a report on it
+Sprint 2:
+- Test processing measurement data using last years code/approach, integrate functioning version into new code base

 ## How to connect lidar module to odroid (no servos involved)